marshal20/D3DEngine/README.md

 Experimenting with D3D11 API by making a simple 3d model loader.

 ## TODO:
-- [ ] add advanced camera movments.
+- [ ] separate camera movments into CameraMover class.
 - [ ] separate vertex and pixel shaders from each other and create PipeLine class.
 - [ ] abstract render target.
 - [ ] abstract SetShaderResource(...).